On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Prodrive gains ISO9001 accreditation and the Investors in People award.

-Prodrive retains the Manufacturers' World Rally Championship title in the Impreza 555 while McRae narrowly misses out on a second Drivers' title.
-Eriksson wins the Asia-Pacific Rally Championship and helps Subaru to second in the Manufacturers' title.
-Prodrive's tally of rally wins rises to 82 this year thanks to five more victories.
+Prodrive retains the Manufacturers' World Rally Championship title in the Impreza 555 while McRae finoshes second in the Drivers' title.
+Eriksson wins the Asia-Pacific Rally Championship and helps Subaru to second in the Manufacturers' title. .

-An historic year for Prodrive as Colin McRae wins the Drivers' and Subaru the Manufacturers' World Rally Championships, adding six more rally victories to its tally.
+An historic year for Prodrive as Colin McRae wins the Drivers' and Subaru the Manufacturers' World Rally Championships at the final round the RAC Rally, adding six more rally victories to its tally.
+Colin McRae takes second place in the Asia-Pacific Rally Championship, while Subaru is also second in the manufacturers' title.

 The Subaru Impreza 555 is driven by Carlos Sainz, Colin McRae and Richard Burns on its way to a second place in the Manufacturers' World Rally Championship.
 Carlos Sainz clinches second place in the Drivers' Championship and Richard Burns makes his debut in the World Championship.

-For the second year, The 555 Subaru team wins both the Manufacturers' and Drivers' Asia-Pacific Rally Championships, and Prodrive wins another six rallies.
+For the second year, Possum Bourne wins the Asia-Pacific Rally Championships, and Prodrive wins another six rallies.

-The Subaru Impreza makes its debut for the new 555-sponsored Subaru team in the World Rally Championship taking second place in the 1000 Lakes Rally.
-This new relationship with BAT is to last six years.
+Colin McRae wins his and Subarus first WRC event at Rally New Zealand.
+The Subaru Impreza then makes its debut for the new 555-sponsored Subaru team in the WRC taking second place in the 1000 Lakes Rally with Ari Vatanen.

-This is also the year up and coming driver, Richard Burns, makes his debut for the Subaru team driving the Legacy RS to victory in the UK Rally Championship.
-Possum Bourne wins the Asia-Pacific Rally Championship and helps Prodrive secure the manufacturers’ title, helping to add another nine rally victories in 1993.
+This is also the year up and coming driver, Richard Burns, makes his debut for the Subaru team driving the Legacy RS to victory in the British Rally Championship.
+Possum Bourne wins the Asia-Pacific Rally Championship and another 10 rally victories are added to the total in 1993..

-Colin McRae takes his second British Rally Championship in the Subaru Legacy RS and adds another six rally wins to Prodrive's tally.
+Colin McRae takes his second British Rally Championship in the Subaru Legacy RS and adds another seven rally wins to Prodrive's tally, including the Bettega Memorial.
+Ari Vatanen drives alongside McRae in the World Rally Chmapionship.

-In Prodrive's fifth consecutive year in touring cars with BMW, it comes fifth in the British Championship.
+In Prodrive's fifth consecutive year in touring cars with BMW, but also the final year.

 Little known driver, Colin McRae, takes the rallying world by storm winning four more rallies for Prodrive in the Subaru Legacy RS on the way to taking the British Rally Championship.
 In this year, Prodrive reaches the milestone of 50 rally victories.